openhab/org.openhab.binding.zwave/doc/hank_hkzwms02_00_000.md

 |  | battery-level | system.battery-level |  |  |

 ### Device Configuration
-The following table provides a summary of the configuration parameters available in the HKZW_MS02 Hank Motion Sensor.
+The following table provides a summary of the configuration parameters available in the HKZW_MS02 Motion Sensor.
 Detailed information on each parameter can be found below.

 | Parameter   | Description |